-We are excited to host our GODORT Friday chats again this spring semester 2021 on most Fridays, 1pm eastern.
+We are excited to continue GODORT Friday chats.
+Chat are hosted two Fridays per month (schedule below) at 1pm eastern.
 These are informal sessions for the GODORT community and friends to meet and talk about issues in government information.
-You do not need to be a GODORT member to attend (but we would love to have you join!
+You do not need to be a GODORT member to attend (but we would love to have you join)!

 Please register for the upcoming chats.
 Register once for the entire series!

-Also if you have ideas for chats or would like to host one please contact Lynda at lmk277 AT cornell.edu
+Also if you have ideas for chats or would like to host one please contact Robbie at roberta.sittel AT unt.edu

 All are at 1pm EST, noon CST, 11am MST, 10am PST